schl3ck/ios-scriptable-types/README.md

 # ios-scriptable-types

 I don't know how to publish this.
-I've thought about DefinitlyTyped.
-But then you need to have npm and a node_modules folder in the working dorectory.
+I've thought about DefinitelyTyped, but then you need to have `npm` and a `node_modules` folder in the working directory.
 Or should I make a VisualStudio Code Extension?
 (But that would take some time)

 If you have any idea, just open an issue.

-This project downloads a Tern definition file from htpps://docs.scriptable.app, parses it and creates the TypeScript Decleration file.
-This then can be used to enable code completion in for example VS Code.
+This project downloads a Tern definition file from htpps://docs.scriptable.app, parses it and creates the TypeScript Declaration file.
+This can then be used to enable code completion in—for example—VS Code.

 For now, just download `dist/scriptable.d.ts` and put it in the `Scriptable` folder in your iCloud Drive.
 To disable the DOM types, simply add a file called `jsconfig.json` with: